DavidEGrayson/ruby_ecdsa/README.md

 This library should run on any Ruby interpreter that is compatible with Ruby 1.9.3.
 It has been tested on JRuby 1.7.11 and MRI.

+## Documentation

+For complete documentation, see the [ECDSA page on RubyDoc.info](http://rubydoc.info/gems/ecdsa).